a-morales/kwm/README.md

 a window is specifically made floating.

 *System-Wide Hotkeys:*
-Kwm allows the user to bind and unbind hotkeys to commands through the *Kwmc* tool, using a bind and unbind option.
+*Kwm* allows the user to bind and unbind hotkeys to commands through the *Kwmc* tool, using a bind and unbind option.
 These binds support the use of a single prefix, which may be bind-specific or global (apply to all binds).
 There are 3 types of hotkeys: global, global + blacklist applications, specified applications.
 Using hotkeys to change window focus will work even if focus-follows-mouse has been disabled.

 *Multiple monitor support:*
-Kwm supports external monitors and have commands that allow for focusing screens, and moving windows.
+*Kwm* supports external monitors and have commands that allow for focusing screens, and moving windows.
-For more information, see `kwmc help screen`.

 ## Install: